Nelson Stacy: Early life

 Stacy was originally from Kentucky.
-He was a veteran of World War II, serving as a Tank driver in the U.S. Third Army under the command of General George S. Patton.
+He was a veteran of World War II, serving as a tank driver in the U.S. Third Army under the command of General George S. Patton.

 Early career

 In 1952, Stacy made his first NASCAR Grand National Series start at Dayton Speedway.
-After a 12th-place finish out of 30 cars, he decided it would be best to drive in the MARC Series (later the ARCA Remax Series).
+After a 12th-place finish out of 30 cars, he decided it would be best to drive in the MARC Series (later the ARCA Menards Series).
 He lost the 1957 title to Iggy Katona by 4.5 points, one of the slimmest margins in series history.
 Stacy's move enabled him to win the series championship in 1958, 1959 and 1960.
 He had wins in 1957, 1959 and 1960 at Canfield Speedway.
 In 1959, he started the season in April by winning two of three races (Dayton and Canfield).

 NASCAR career

 After a decade in the MARC series, Stacy decided to give Grand National racing another try.
 In 1961 he returned to NASCAR competition at age 40, competing in 15 of the 52 scheduled races.
 He won the 1961 Southern 500 at Darlington Raceway beating Fireball Roberts and leading 72 laps.
 He also accumulated eight Top Ten finishes and 4 Top Five finishes.

-In 1962, Stacy won the Rebel 300 at Darlington Raceway, beating Marvin Panch, the final convertible race in NASCAR history, as well as the World 600 at Charlotte Motor Speedway, coming from 18th place to beat Joe Weatherly, and the 1962 Old Dominion 500 at Martinsville Speedway, beating out Richard Petty by over three laps.
+In 1962, Stacy won the Rebel 300 at Darlington Raceway, the final convertible race in NASCAR history, beating Marvin Panch, as well as winning the World 600 at Charlotte Motor Speedway, coming from 18th place to beat Joe Weatherly, and the 1962 Old Dominion 500 at Martinsville Speedway, beating out Richard Petty by over three laps.
 He accumulated three wins, seven Top Tens, and five Top Five finishes for the 1962 season.
-He also won the NASCAR Convertible Division race that year at the Darlington Rebel 300.
+As mentioned, he also won the NASCAR Convertible Division race that year at the Darlington Rebel 300.

-Stacy failed to win any races in 1963; he accumulated nine Top Ten and four Top Five finishes.
+Stacy failed to win any races in 1963.
+He accumulated nine Top Ten and four Top Five finishes.
 He finished a career-high 14th in the final points standing that year.
 In 1964, at age 43, Stacy's health began to become a factor.
 He went on to compete in two more Grand National races.
 He achieved a 24th-place finish in his final start at the Firecracker 400 in 1965.
 Stacy ended his NASCAR career after competing in 45 races.
 In his career, he had 24 Top Ten and 13 Top Five Finishes along with 4 wins.

 Later life and death

 Stacy spent his final years in Florida, where he owned a car dealership.
-He died on May 14, 1986 at the age of 64.
+He died on May 14, 1986, at the age of 64.

 Family life

 Stacy was married to Mary Stacy.
-The couple had two girls and a boy.
+The couple had three children, two girls and a boy.